An Introduction to Problem-Solving using Search Algorithms for Beginners

 Iterative deepening depth-first search is a combination of depth-first search and breadth-first search.
 IDDFS find the best depth limit by gradually adding the limit until the defined goal state is reached.

-Let me try to explain this with the same example tree.
+Let me try to explain this using the same example tree.

 Iterative deepening depth-first search example